Originally published: July 2024 | Updated: October 2025

 Ensure the water is warm but not hot to avoid further irritation.

-To use a cold compress, place a clean cloth with ice or a cold pack on the outside of your cheek or lip where the injury occurred.
 Hold it there for about 15-20 minutes.
 Repeat as necessary to maintain the cooling effect.

 This simple step can make a significant difference in managing the immediate discomfort caused by dental accidents.